 Hugh Wunderman is an industry Veteran with over 30 years experience and has owned his own Boutique Entertainment business since 1980.
-He travels the globe providing Innovative solutions for unforgettable Meetings and Special Events; consistently delivered On Time and On Budget!
 He is the sole owner of the boutique global Events & Entertainment Company "A Gala Event"- a division of Gala Creative Group International, LTD, based in New York.